-Bus plummets down slope, kills at least 24 passengers in Peru
+At least 24 killed in Peru after bus plummets down slope

 — Roger García (@RogerAderly) September 18, 2023

-Peru’s transportation authority, SUTRAN, issued a statement on Monday offering condolences for the dead and pledging to probe the incident.
+Peru’s transportation authority, SUTRAN, issued a statement on Monday offering condolences for the dead and pledging to probe what happened.

-It added that, according to preliminary investigations, the bus had the proper authorisation for passenger transport: It had its mandatory accident insurance and had passed a vehicle inspection.
+It added that, according to preliminary investigations, the bus had the proper authorisation to transport passengers: It had its mandatory accident insurance and had passed a vehicle inspection.

 “At this time, SUTRAN is continuing its investigations, as established within the framework of its powers,” the agency wrote, underscoring its “commitment to supervising compliance” with federal regulations.